-One of the features of all HighPoint RAID Enclosure and RAID controller is Online Array Roaming.
+One of the features of all HighPoint RAID Enclosure and RAID controllers is Online Array Roaming.
 Information about the RAID configuration is stored on the physical drives.
 So, if the RAID Enclosure or RAID controller fails or you wish to use another RAID Enclosure or RAID controller, or you wish the drives to be moved to a different Enclosure or controller, the RAID configuration data can still be read by another HighPoint RAID Enclosure or RAID controller.

-Note: The prerequisite for using this feature is that both RAID Enclosures or RAID controllers are using the same type of driver.
+Note: The prerequisite for using this feature is that both RAID Enclosures and RAID controllers use the same type of driver.